 Orthoptics is an ophthalmic field pertaining to the evaluation and treatment of patients with disorders of the visual system with an emphasis on binocular vision and eye movements.
-Orthoptics are uniquely skilled in diagnostic techniques, clinical interpretation and therapeutic modalities.
+Orthoptists are uniquely skilled in diagnostic techniques, clinical interpretation and therapeutic modalities.
 They have been respected members of allied health care in ophthalmology for more than fifty years.

 Orthoptists commonly work in pediatric ophthalmology settings.
-Orthoptists serve patients of all ages, but because of the nature of many binocular disorders, the majority of patients are children.
+They serve patients of all ages, but because of the nature of many binocular disorders, the majority of patients are children.
 Adult care in the field of orthoptics is uniquely challenging and rewarding and is specific to neuro-ophthalmology and adult eye muscle disorders.

 Orthoptics offers opportunities for dynamic individuals who desire to exercise leadership ability and for those who enjoy involvement in a professional organization.
 The American Association of Certified Orthoptists (AACO) is a membership organization with a mission to promote and advance the professional and educational competence of orthoptists.
 The AACO is governed and administered by member orthoptists.

 Children’s Eye Care offers a twenty-four month comprehensive program of academic and clinical instruction in orthoptics and related ophthalmic studies.

 The orthoptic training program consists of didactic and clinical instruction by staff orthoptists and ophthalmologists in a clinical environment over four locations in metro Detroit (Clinton Twp, Dearborn, Detroit and West Bloomfield).
 After completing the program the student is eligible to take the national written, oral and practical board examinations administered by the American Orthoptic Council.

 While our training program began in 2012, the program and all three of our students that were eligible, received the Scobee National Award for obtaining the highest achievement on the board examinations.